The Population and Housing Census 2021 is carried out by combining a register-based census with a sample survey.

 Data collection methods of the survey component

-The sample includes approximately 30,000 inhabited dwellings, i.e. around 60,000 persons who are mandated by the law to participate in the population and housing census.
+The sample includes approximately 40,000 dwellings (around 30,000 of these inhabited), i.e. around 60,000 persons for whom participation in the population and housing census is mandatory according to the law.

 - Municipalities with 50,000 to 100,000 residents (incl.
 Tartu) – 800 inhabited addresses